awslabs/aws-iot-device-client/README.md

     + [Logging Configuration Options](#logging-configuration-options)
     + [Security](#security)
     + [License](#license)

+## Introduction

+The AWS IoT Device Client is free, open-source, modular software written in C++ that you can compile and install on your Embedded Linux based IoT devices to access [AWS IoT Core](https://aws.amazon.com/iot-core/), [AWS IoT Device Management](https://aws.amazon.com/iot-device-management/), and [AWS IoT Device Defender](https://aws.amazon.com/iot-device-defender) features by default.
+It serves as a reference implementation for your IoT devices to work with AWS IoT services, with operational best practices baked in – using it is the easiest way to create a proof-of-concept (PoC) for your IoT project.
+What’s more, since it is open-source, you can modify it to fit your business needs, or optimize it when you wish to scale up from a PoC to production.

 ### Current Capabilities
 The modular IoT Device Client consists of a “base client” and discrete “client-side features” that support the following: